-Their definition is similar to the way Lake Elmo Defines an Ag.
+Their definition is similar to the way Lake Elmo defines an Ag.
 Building.
 Staff has been unable to locate additional setbacks for this type of building.
-Though, it looks like they require a 50 ft. setback and perceivably allow a building up to 5,000 sqft. up to 35 ft. in height.
+Though, it looks like they require a 40 ft. setback from the front property line and perceivably allow a building up to 5,000 sq. up to 35 ft. in height.
 Staff again would not recommend a 50 ft. front yard setback in the Agricultural District.
-However, it is worth nothing that these setbacks are similar to the City's Rural Residential District.
+However, it is worth nothing that these setbacks are similar to the City's Rural Residential (RR) District.